-When Jane Goodall was a girl, her father gave her a toy chimpanzee, and Jubilee became her constant companion.
+When Jane Goodall was a girl, her father gave her a toy chimpanzee who became her constant companion.
 Little did she know that her favorite stuffed animal would ignite a lifelong love of animals and a world-changing career!
-Jane would become famous for her pioneering research methods, her groudbreaking discoveries, and her work on conservation and animal rights.
+Jane would become famous for her pioneering research methods, her groundbreaking discoveries, and her work on conservation and animal rights.
 This uplifting new entry to the Little People, BIG DREAMS series will delight young animal lovers and encourage them to imagine their own inspiring futures.
 Other new additions to this empowering series include a picture book on L.M.
 Montgomery and boxed gift sets on Women in Science and Women in Art.

 Olive and Hoot are the best of friends: Olive is a girl who likes her adventures in books, while Hoot is a stuffed animal who likes real-world excitement.
 And today, Hoot gets to choose the adventures, which leaves Olive uncertain if she's brave enough for the ideas Hoot comes up with — including flying a makeshift hot air balloon and rafting white-water rivers — but Hoot reminds her that he'll keep her safe.
 And when Hoot discovers that his adventures have left him a little the worse for wear, Olive realizes that she can "be brave enough for both of us."
 Kids will love this charming story of friendship and finding your courage.